 - Similarly, Coursera has thousands of online courses in a huge variety of tech topics, including digital marketing and sales.
 Like Miami Ad School, they often collaborate with universities and top tech companies like Google to design their curriculum.

 - Another bootcamp with both design and digital marketing tracks is Noble Desktop.
 This instructor-led program has live classes and lots of opportunities for hands-on practice with real marketing tools.
 Grads can also get formal certificates to add to their Linkedin profiles.

-- Bloc and Memorisely are remote programs that offer flexible courses in web design.
+- Bloc, Design Sprint School, and Memorisely are remote programs that offer flexible courses in web design.
 Their hands-on programs include 1-on-1 mentoring and projects students can add to their portfolios.

 - The design resource Gymnasium also hosts courses and tutorials in UX design.
 Like Miami Ad School’s internship opportunities, Gymnasium’s program offers real work opportunities for UX students.
 Many of their courses are completely free.

 - Aspiring UX designers seeking a full-time bootcamp can look into Kenzie Academy.
 Their program is also hands-on and comes with a 6-month job guarantee.
 Read more about Kenzie Academy in our review.